-In my role as a travel writing coach, I’ve fielded numerous questions from my writers.
-It’s not surprising that I hear the same questions repeatedly.
-The most frequent topic I get questions about is selling articles to print magazines, followed by how to parlay travel perks.
+I'm constantly questioned about selling articles to print magazines.
+In my role as a travel writing coach, it’s not surprising that I hear the same questions repeatedly.
+The second most asked question is how to parlay assignments into travel perks.

 Here are five golden rules about pitching story ideas to editors and getting travel perks.
 I follow these rules with my own travel writing, and share them with my coaching clients: